 Audio frequency range is important to alter a sound through the speaker.
 You can set the frequency range according to your preference.

 The 10 PA speaker has a frequency range of 52hz-20khz.
-12 PA speakers offer a slightly better frequency range at 50hz-20khz.
+12 inch PA speakers offer a slightly better frequency range at 50hz-20khz.

 Sp, 12 PA speakers offer a slightly better frequency range than 10 PA speakers.

 The measurement of a device’s output spectrum in response to a stimulus is frequency response.
 Generally, 20hz-20000hz is the ideal frequency response.
 It is an important factor for the speaker.